opensearch-project/documentation-website/_im-plugin/index-transforms/transforms-apis.md

 period | Integer | How often to execute the transform job. unit | String | The unit of time associated with the execution period.
 Available options are `Minutes`, `Hours`, and `Days`. description | Integer | Describes the transform job. page_size | Integer | The number of fields to transform at a time.
 Higher number means higher performance but requires more memory and can cause higher latency.
-Default is 1.

 ## Get a transform job's details
 Introduced 1.0